Ludwig Slams Multi-Streaming: Why He Believes Going All-In on One Platform is the Future of Streaming!

 1725285617

 He mentioned, “If you want to grow, you shouldn’t restrict yourself to one platform.”
-Ludwig emphasized that if the goal is to reach a wider audience, generate more income, or share messages more effectively, then it makes sense to have some flexibility.
+Ludwig emphasized that if the goal is to reach a broader audience, generate more income, or share messages more effectively, then it makes sense to have some flexibility.

 Pokimane noted that while streaming on YouTube can be enjoyable, it might limit exposure since streamers miss out on the audience traffic generated by game directories and trends.
 She added that it requires more effort to connect with fellow streamers on that platform.